 Double-Sided Cardboard Signs come in all shapes and sizes.
 They are double-sided and are stapled or glued to their metal or wooden frames.
 They can also double as wall signs.
 However, they don’t hold up as well in rough weather as plastic signs.
 They work for just a single election.

 Selecting the right signs for your judicial campaign should be determined by your priorities such as price, quantity and re-usability.
 Many sign vendors provide templates or allow you to use your existing campaign logo.

 If you are running municipal court judge, county court judge, magistrate or even justice of the peace, it’s a good idea to get your campaign materials together early.
-Besides election signs and political yard signs, your judicial campaign may also need other products such as campaign bumper stickers, lapel stickers, large banners and more.
+Besides election signs and political yard signs, your campaign may also need other products such as campaign bumper stickers, lapel stickers, large banners and more.